-Sign up for the latest Lowe Group news.
+Sign up for the latest Lowe Group company & project news

 Think of a time when you’ve asked someone where they’re from.
 The answer is revealing.
 They will rarely say the country or state, and almost always start with the suburb or street in which they live.

 We define ourselves by the suburb in which we reside, or the place we have the closest connection with – our home.

 Another test.
 Ask yourself – are you proud of your suburb’s cultural life, vibe and activities?
 Then work out the number of those activities in which you have actually participated in.
 We are proud of aspects of our place that we don’t really have much, if anything, to do with.